sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

 ![Optimizing code intelligence commit graph graphic](/blog/optimizing-code-intelligence-commit-graph.png)

 Sourcegraph's [Code Intelligence](https://about.sourcegraph.com/handbook/engineering/code-intelligence) team builds tools and services that provide contextual information around code.
-These enable users to perform fast, comprehensive, and accurate code navigation, to surface dependency relationships across projects, repositories, and languages, and to index and keep code up to date across all languages.
+These enable users to perform fast, comprehensive, and accurate code navigation, and to surface dependency relationships across projects, repositories, and languages.
 In this post I'll dive into how Sourcegraph can resolve code intelligence queries using data from older commits when data on the requested commit is not yet available.
-In Part 2 I'll cover how we tackled scalability of this feature.
+In Part 2, we'll cover how additional scalability concerns presented themselves and how we tackled them.

 Since the first version of Sourcegraph, precise code navigation has been a first-order concern.
 Its ability to provide compiler-accurate code navigation in a web-based interface is a superpower for our users.